Universal quantum control over Majorana zero modes: Theoretical framework

 Our braiding protocol is conducted on the atomic-chain system as shown in Fig.~\ref{model}(a).
 The system comprises a two-level system (lattice defect) as a mediator, consisting of an excited state $|e\rangle$ and a ground state $|g\rangle$, and three one-dimensional Kitaev chains~\cite{Kitaev2001Unpaired,Kitaev2003Fault} of open boundary condition, each of which is composed of $N$ sites.
 The system Hamiltonian can be written as~\cite{Kitaev2001Unpaired,Kitaev2003Fault} ($\hbar\equiv1$)

-where $\sigma_+\equiv|e\rangle\langle g|$ ($\sigma_-=|g\rangle\langle e|$) and $c_{n,k}^\dagger$ ($c_{n,k}$) are the creation (annihilation) operator for LD and the $n$th site of the $k$th Kitaev chain, respectively.
-The fermions in the Kitaev chains are assumed to have the same transition frequency $\mu$. $\omega(t)$ is the transition frequency of the two-level lattice defect, which is set as a constant in our protocol despite it can be tuned via an external magnetic field~\cite{Wolfowicz2021Quantum}. $J$ and $g$ are the hopping and pairing amplitudes between the fermions in the chains, respectively.
+where $\sigma_+\equiv|e\rangle\langle g|$ ($\sigma_-=|g\rangle\langle e|$) and $c_{n,k}^\dagger$ ($c_{n,k}$) are the creation (annihilation) operators for LD and the $n$th site of the $k$th Kitaev chain, respectively.
+The fermions in the Kitaev chains are assumed to have the same transition frequency $\mu$. $\omega(t)$ is the transition frequency of the two-level lattice defect, which is set as a constant in our protocol despite it can be tuned via an external magnetic field in solid-state spin system~\cite{Wolfowicz2021Quantum}. $J$ and $g$ are the hopping and pairing coupling strength between neighboring fermions in the chains, respectively.

-The Hamiltonian in Eq.~(\ref{Ham}) admits an alternative representation in terms of Majorana fermion quasiparticles, which emerge as bounded pairs in the system.
+The Hamiltonian~(\ref{Ham}) admits an alternative representation in terms of Majorana fermion quasiparticles, which emerge as bounded pairs in the system.
 Specifically, the Majorana fermions of the $k$th Kitaev chain, $1\le k\le 3$, can be defined as~\cite{Kitaev2001Unpaired,Kitaev2003Fault}